shoriwe/bftool/README.md

 - It's functionality is very similar to the wordlist specification option, the only different is that it receive as input the wordlist generation rule

 ## As Module
-You can use it as module by creating an `Argument` object and a `MainHandler`
+You can use it as module by creating `Arguments` object and a `Runner`

 ```python
 import bftool